matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 The current solution updates the room state every X minutes.
 This is not elegant since we basically resend room state with the same content.
-In large calls this could result in huge traffic/large DAGs (100 call members implies 100 state events every X minutes.)
+In large calls this could result in lots of traffic and increase the size of the room DAG

+A call with 100 call members implies 100 state events every X minutes.
 X cannot be a long duration because it is the duration after which we can consider the event as expired.
 Improper disconnects would result in the user being displayed as "still in the call" for X minutes (we want this to be as short as possible!)